Akryum/vue-safe-teleport/packages/vue-safe-teleport/README.md

 # vue-safe-teleport
 Recommended for teleporting inside the app.
 You can replace all `<Teleport>` with `<SafeTeleport>`, it will wait for the target to be mounted before teleporting (or one frame if you don't use `<TeleportTarget>`, see below).
 [Demo](https://vue-safe-teleport.netlify.app/)

+No more "Failed to locate Teleport target with selector"!

 [💚️ Become a Sponsor](https://github.com/sponsors/Akryum)

 ## Sponsors